Skip to main content

 Lindenstraße 9–14, 10969 Berlin

 Shoah is more than just a milestone in film history; it is a poignant, essential testimony to the Holocaust.
-The Lanzmann Audio Archive offers profound insight into Lanzmann’s working methods and the development of his epoch-making work.
+The Lanzmann Collection offers profound insight into Lanzmann’s working methods and the development of his epoch-making work.
 These unique audio recordings are the heart of the exhibition, which can be explored through sound, and are complemented by objects, documents, and film footage.

 Exhibition Information at a Glance